-Education is a proven marker for both quality-of- life factors as well as for increased citizen participation in the US 1 .
+Education is a proven marker for both quality-of- life factors as well as for increased citizen participation in the US .
 Sphere College Project is setting out to introduce a profound new education system – one that has the ability to support more adults in advancing their station in life, quickly and effectively, and positioning them to drive important and necessary social change through community involvement.
 Sphere is a 501(c)(3) non-profit organization.
-We believe that the newest generation of educational environments will not only prioritize students’ and a community needs, including debt-free solutions, but offer care (through ongoing mentorship) and inspiration (through compelling, interdisciplinary studies), and that they will be a beacon for social equality.
+We believe that the newest generation of educational environments will prioritize students’ needs, including debt-free solutions, guidance and care (through ongoing mentorship) and inspiration (through compelling, interdisciplinary studies).
+We also believe these new educational environments will be a beacon for social equity.
 This is Sphere College Project…A New World of Learning!

-To provide a nurturing, invigorating and inspiring learning environment for adults where they discover their passion for enriching the human experience and how they want to live it in the world, while gaining the competency to do it.
+To provide a nurturing, invigorating and inspiring learning environment for adults where they discover their most important goals and gain the competency to achieve them.

 To provide a welcoming and effective environment for all adults to learn what they need to learn in order to accomplish their desired goals.